rkilchmn/frontac24/README.md

 between the braathwaate fork (BF) and FA.

 ## wwh customizations

+## Quick entry inactive support

+In FA, the list of Quick entries accumulate ad infinitum.

+BF supports marking the Quick entry inactive so it does not show up in the payment list.

 ## Allow bank account payments on supplier direct invoice
 FA restricts payment on a supplier direct invoice to cash accounts.